 Enter the last name, specialty or keyword for your search below.

 Sexually Transmitted Diseases: A Hidden Epidemic in the United States and Beyond

 The need to develop sensitive, specific, and more easily available point-of-care (POC) technologies for diagnosing sexually transmitted diseases (STDs) is critical.
 Five of the top ten reportable diseases in the United States are STDs.
-CDC data indicate that in 2017 in the United States, a combined total of more than 2.2 million new cases of chlamydia, gonorrhea, and syphilis were reported.
+CDC data indicate that in 2018 in the United States, a combined total of nearly 2.5 million new cases of chlamydia, gonorrhea, and syphilis were reported.
 The global incidence of four curable sexually transmitted diseases (chlamydia, gonorrhea, syphilis, and trichomoniasis) is estimated at over 357 million cases.
 Many cases go undiagnosed and untreated.